 The second is a museum dedicated to Rinaldo Zardini, a famous Ampezzo paleontologist known for having discovered thousands of fossils in the Cassian stratums around Cortina.
 The collection is one of the most complete in Europe and also includes some specimens of amber millions of years old.
 Not everyone knows that Cortina is a very interesting area from the paleontological point of view.
 Under the Tofane mountains have been discovered the most ancient invertebrates preserved in amber in the world over 230 million years old.
-This discovery was really very important for geologists around the world, becasue it's almost 100 million years older than any other find of invertebrated preserved in amber.(1) The Rimoldi Art Gallery in Cortina.
+This discovery was really very important for geologists around the world, because it's almost 100 million years older than any other find of invertebrate preserved in amber.(1) The Rimoldi Art Gallery in Cortina.
 (2) Paleontological Museum Zardini.
 (3) The museum of the Regole d'Ampezzo.

-When the sky is gray and the air is cold, maybe the best way to warm your heart is a slice of cake with a hot chocolate.
+When the sky is gray and the air is cold, maybe the best way to warm your heart is a slice of cake with hot chocolate.
 The pastry shops of Cortina are many and excellent, for example

 Lovat or patisserie

 but if I may make a suggestion, I personally think that

 is a place that you have to visit absolutely, with a selection of monoportions and mignon that will make you dream.